Dimercaprol: Medical uses

 Dimercaprol has long been the mainstay of chelation therapy for lead or arsenic poisoning, and it is an essential drug.
-It is also used as an antidote to the chemical weapon Lewisite.
+It is also used as an antidote to the organometallic chemical weapon Lewisite.
 Nonetheless, because it can have serious adverse effects, researchers have also pursued development of less toxic analogues, such as succimer.

 Wilson's disease is a genetic disorder in which copper builds up inside the liver and other tissues.
 Dimercaprol is a copper chelating agent that has been approved by the FDA to treat Wilson's disease.

-Dimercaprol also shows effectiveness against snakebite by potently antagonizing the activity of Zn2+-dependent snake venom metalloproteinases in vitro.
+Dimercaprol also shows effectiveness against snakebite by chelating the zinc ions needed for the activity of snake venom metalloproteinases in vitro.

 Mechanism of action

 Arsenic and some other heavy metals act by chelating with adjacent thiol residues on metabolic enzymes, creating a chelate complex that inhibits the affected enzyme's activity.
 Dimercaprol competes with the thiol groups for binding the metal ion, which is then excreted in the urine.

 Dimercaprol is itself toxic, with a narrow therapeutic range and a tendency to concentrate arsenic in some organs.
-Other drawbacks include the need to administer it by painful intramuscular injection.
-Serious side effects include nephrotoxicity and hypertension.
+Other drawbacks include the need to administer it by painful intramuscular injection Serious side effects include nephrotoxicity and hypertension.